 National Electric Energy Testing Research and Applications Center is a membership-based center providing innovative analytical, engineering, research, and testing services for the electric energy delivery industry.

 Rick Hartlein, Interim Director

-3D Systems Packaging Research Center is the largest university-based research and education center focusing on next generation, system-level packaging of electronics.
-The Center is sponsored by the National Science Foundation.
+3D Systems Packaging Research Center is the largest university-based research and education center focusing on next generation, system-level packaging and heterogeneous integration of electronics.
+The Center was initially sponsored by the National Science Foundation (NSF-ERC) and is now a self-sufficient center.

 Teaching Enhancement via Small-Scale Affordable Labs (TESSAL) Center develops portable, affordable lab experiments into lecture-based courses throughout the ECE curriculum.
 Areas covered include signals and systems, sensors, control systems, power systems, and computer engineering.